 All this, yet it's pretty affordable to buy and very cheap to run.
 You can have your Skoda Octavia Estate as a cheaper petrol or diesel model, but you can also have the 1.4 TSI iV PHEV that mates a 1.4-litre turbo petrol engine to an electric motor and battery pack.

 It'll do 43 miles before the battery is depleted, yet it also puts out 204PS, enough for a 0-62mph time of 7.8 seconds.
 If that's not fast enough for you, check out the sportier vRS model: it can also be had as a plug-in hybrid, but with 245PS and a 38-mile electric range.
-Admittedly it's not quite as fun as the regular vRS, but it is a hot estate car with no efficiency downside.
+Admittedly it's not quite as fun as the regular vRS, but it's still a hot estate car with no efficiency downside.

 6. Lexus NX